the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

 The `GALAH_DR3_main_allstar_v2` is our main results catalogue.
 It contains results for 588,571 stars observed as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between November 2013 and February 2019.
 For all targets we provide stellar parameters, radial velocities, and elemental abundances.

-We recommend this catalogue for most science cases as it contains only one entry per star (about 50000 stars were observed multiple times; if you are interested in the per observation results, see the [`GALAH_DR3_main_allspec_v2` catalogue](#extended-catalogue-of-stellar-parameters-and-abundances)).
-The full list of columns is on the [Table Schema page](/dr3/table_schema).
+We recommend this catalogue for most science cases as it contains only one entry **per star** (about 50000 stars were observed multiple times; if you are interested in the per observation results, see the [`GALAH_DR3_main_allspec_v2` catalogue](#extended-catalogue-of-stellar-parameters-and-abundances)).
+The full list of columns is on the [Table Schema documentation](/dr3/table_schema).
 For each star we provide:
 * Star identifers:
     - the GALAH observation ID (`sobject_id`)
     - 2MASS identifier (`star_id`)